mahir4707/SQL-Project/README.md

-📊 Sales Orders Analysis Using SQL (PostgreSQL)
+# 📊 Sales Orders Analysis Using SQL (PostgreSQL)

-This project is all about analyzing a company's order data using SQL in PostgreSQL.
-The goal was to turn raw sales data into meaningful business insights that can help in decision-making.
+This project is focused on analyzing a company's sales order data using SQL.
+It demonstrates how structured queries can uncover key business insights from raw data.

-🔍 What I Did:
-Cleaned and structured the data into three tables: orders, customers, and products.
+---

+## 🔍 Project Overview

+- Transformed a flat dataset into **normalized relational tables**: `orders`, `customers`, and `products`
-Imported the data into pgAdmin (PostgreSQL) for querying.
+- Loaded the data into **PostgreSQL using pgAdmin**

-Wrote 20+ business-driven SQL queries ranging from simple summaries to complex window functions.

-Covered real-world business questions like:
+- Answered **20+ real-world business questions** using SQL
+- Covered everything from basic aggregations to advanced window functions and CTEs
+- Designed queries that help businesses make smarter decisions, like:
+  - Which products are most profitable?

-Who are the top customers?
+  - Who are the top customers by revenue?

-Which products or regions bring in the most revenue?

-How are sales trending month by month?

-What’s the average shipping delay?
+  - What's the average shipping delay?

-Also included questions ideal for dashboards and data visualization tools like Power BI or Tableau.
+  - How does revenue trend month over month?

+---

-🧱 Tech Stack:
+## 🧱 Tech Stack
-PostgreSQL

-pgAdmin

-SQL (window functions, joins, date functions, CTEs, etc.)

-💡 Why This Project Matters:
-It shows how data analysts can extract powerful insights from simple order data using only SQL.
-Whether it's optimizing profit, identifying top products, or understanding customer behavior — SQL helps answer real business questions.
+- **PostgreSQL**
+- **pgAdmin**
+- **SQL** (Joins, Aggregates, CTEs, Window Functions, Date Functions)

+---

-📁 Files Included:
+## 📁 Files Included

+- `schema.sql` – Table creation scripts
-SQL queries for all business questions
+- `business_queries.sql` – SQL queries for business questions

-ER diagram

-Project schema and table structure

-PDF with all business questions

-🚀 How to Use:
-Clone this repo

-Use the SQL scripts to create the schema in PostgreSQL

-Run the queries in pgAdmin to explore the insights
+- `ER_diagram.png` – Entity Relationship Diagram of the database
+- `SQL_Project_Business_Questions.pdf` – List of all questions asked and answered

+---